 4. [Setting up the editor](#setting-up-the-editor) - Add the editor controller to your router.

-Furthermore, there are links to more advanced use cases in the above listed sections and [at the end of this readme](#advanced-usage).
+Furthermore, there are links to more advanced use cases in the sections below and [at the end of this readme](#advanced-usage).

 Installation